-It may please be noted that as our Company is not falling in the applicability criteria prescribed in the SEBI (Listing Obligation and Disclosure Requirements) Regulations, 2015.
+It may please be noted that as our Company is not falling in the applicability criteria prescribed as mentioned in the SEBI (Listing Obligation and Disclosure Requirements) Regulations, 2015.
 However, subsequent to migration to BSE Main Board, the requirements of Corporate Governance as laid down under the SEBI-LODR shall be applicable to the Company.
 The Company is already complaint with most of those Corporate Governance requirements.

 EXTRACT OF ANNUAL RETURN:

-The details forming part of the extract of the Annual Return in form MGT 9 is annexed herewith as "Annexure -3".
+The details forming part of the extract of the Annual Return in form MGT- 9 is annexed herewith as "Annexure -3".
 The Annual return is also being uploaded on the website of the Company.

 PARTICULARS OF LOANS, INVESTMENTS OR GUARANTEES UNDER SECTION 186 OF THE COMPANIES ACT, 2013:

 The investments made by the Company during the year under section 186 of the Companies Act, 2013 are already reported in the financial statements.
 The same may be treated as sufficient disclosure for the purpose of this Directors report.
-There are no Loans, Investments or Guarantees /Security given by the Company during the year under section 186 of the Companies Act, 2013; hence no particulars are required to be given.
+There are no Loans, Guarantees /Security given by the Company during the year under section 186 of the Companies Act, 2013; hence no particulars are required to be given.

 RELATED PARTY TRANSACTION:

-There are no particulars of contacts or arrangements with related parties referred to in section 188(1) of the Companies Act, 2013 which are required to be reported in the prescribed form AOC-2 which is appended as an "Annexure-3"to Directors Report.
+There are no particulars of contacts or arrangements with related parties referred to in Section 188(1) of the Companies Act, 2013 which are required to be reported in the prescribed form AOC-2.
 The details of related party transactions as per AS-18 are otherwise reported in the financial statements.
-The related party transactions are otherwise carried out in the ordinary course of business and on arms length basis and the same are in the best interest of the Company.
+The related party transactions are otherwise carried out in the ordinary course of business and on Arms length basis and the same are in the best interest of the Company.
 The related party transactions are due to business exigencies.

 Your Directors wish to place on record their sincere appreciation for significant contribution made by the employees at all the levels through their dedication, hard work and commitment, thereby enabling the Company to boost its performance during the year under report.